-- Mean and median can only be found for quantitative variables, the mode can be found for quantitative and qualitative variables. - There is only one mean and one median for any data set. - The mean can be distorted by extreme values so much. - A measure not affected so much by extreme values is the median.
+- Mean and median can only be found for quantitative variables, the mode can be found for quantitative and qualitative variables. - There is only one mean and one median for any data set. - The mean can be distorted(effected) by extreme values so much. - measures that not affected so much by extreme values are the median and the mode.

-Animated example on the web:http://standards.nctm.org/document/eexamples/chap6/6.6/index.htm
+Animated example on the web:

+http://standards.nctm.org/document/eexamples/chap6/6.6/index.htm